pfafner/pfafner.github.io/readme.md

-# Pfafner
-# Course on Differential Geometry, 2021
+# Differential Geometry, 2021

 ## Welcome to my website!

-### This is website on construction.
-Right now, it is for example and testing purposes only.
+## This is website on construction.
+Right now, it is used for example and testing purposes only.

 [TOC]